taeyoungP/Trivia_Quiz/README.md

 ![A user clicks Start Game button to start the game, then the timer will start.](./Assets/images/start_menu.png)

 When the page is opened, user can see header title with start game button, option to see score board, and timer indication.
-When user start the game, timer will start countdown from 90 seconds, and questions pops up.
+When user start the game, timer will start countdown from 90 seconds, and questions will pop up.

 ![Quiz game has started, and timer starts countdown with questions.](./Assets/images/start_game.png)